 Some words and phrases have special meanings when talking about hazardous materials.
-Some of these may differ from meanings you are used to.
+Some of these may differ from common meanings.
 The words and phrases in this section may be on your test.
 The meanings of other important words are in the glossary at the end of Section 9.